rsdoiel/antenna/archives/2025/snapshots_2025.08.md

 <p>Document anchoring processes PDF document pages via the PyPDF library to extract a representation of the page’s structure from the underlying PDF.
 All of the text blocks and images in the page are extracted, including position information.
 Starting with the most relevant text blocks and images, these are sampled and added to the prompt of the VLM, up to a defined maximum character limit.
 This extra information is then available to the model when processing the document.</p>
 </blockquote>
 <p><img alt="Left side shows a green-header interface with coordinates like [150x220]√3x−1+(1+x)², [150x180]Section 6, [150x50]Lorem ipsum dolor sit amet, [150x70]consectetur adipiscing elit, sed do, [150x90]eiusmod tempor incididunt ut, [150x110]labore et dolore magna aliqua, [100x280]Table 1, followed by grid coordinates with A, B, C, AA, BB, CC, AAA, BBB, CCC values.
 Right side shows the rendered document with equation, text and table." src="https://static.simonwillison.net/static/2025/olmocr-document-anchoring.jpg" /></p>
 <p>The one limitation of olmOCR at the moment is that it doesn't appear to do anything with diagrams, figures or illustrations.
-Vision models are actually very good at interpreting these now, so my ideal OCR solution would include detailed automated descriptions of this kind of content in the resulting text.
+Vision models are actually very good at interpreting these now, so my ideal OCR solution would include detailed automated descriptions of this kind of content in the resulting text.</p>
+<p><strong>Update</strong>: Jonathan Soma <a href="https://jonathansoma.com/words/olmocr-on-macos-with-lm-studio.html">figured out how to run it on a Mac</a> using LM Studio and the <a href="https://github.com/allenai/olmocr/">olmocr</a> Python package.

     <p><small></small>Via <a href="https://twitter.com/soldni/status/1894418235334037570?s=46">Luca Soldaini</a></small></p>